Can I Get a Hardship License?

 So the question you would be wondering is can I get a hardship license?
 If so, when?

 The answer to that question is yes.
 However, it would depend on a lot of factors.
 The first thing you would have to consider is the offense.
 For people who are only first-time offenders and are more than 21 years of age, they would likely have their license suspended for just three months.
-Please note that it could go up to 9 months if you refuse to take an alcohol test.
-If you are a second-time offender, then you can expect your license to stay seized for about a year.
+Please note that it could go up to one year if you refuse to take an alcohol test.
+If you are a second-time offender, then you can expect your license to stay seized for four years.

-For this reason, it is important to avoid being convicted of DWI charges.
-Once you are charged, it is important that you get yourself a DWI lawyer in Baton Rouge.
+For this reason, it is important to avoid being convicted of DWI charges, if you can help it.
+Once you are charged, it is important that you get yourself a DWI lawyer in Louisiana.
 This would ensure that you have a good defense.

-Once first time offenders have served their suspension for a month, they would be eligible for the hardship license.
+Once first-time DWI offenders have served their suspension for a month, they would be eligible for the hardship license.

 If you wish to get a hardship license, you would have to make a petition to the court (district) that is within the parish that you live.
 If you leave in Baton Rouge, it is important that you get DWI lawyer in Baton Rouge to guide you throughout the steps that you would need to follow.